Chicago Tribune: 1948 U.S. presidential election

-Colonel McCormick prevented the Tribune for years from participating in the Pulitzer Prize competition.
-But it has won 28 of the awards over the years, including many for editorial writing.
-The Tribune won its first post-McCormick Pulitzer in 1961, when Carey Orr won the award for editorial cartooning.
-Reporter George Bliss won a Pulitzer the following year for reporting, and reporter Bill Jones another in 1971 for reporting.
-A reporting team won the award in 1973, followed by reporter William Mullen and photographer Ovie Carter, who won a Pulitzer for international reporting in 1975.
-A local reporting team won the award in 1976, and architecture critic Paul Gapp won a Pulitzer in 1979.
-In 2022, Cecilia Reyes, Chicago Tribune, and Madison Hopkins, Better Government Association, won a Pulitzer Prize in local reporting for a piercing examination of the city’s long history of failed building- and fire-safety code enforcement, which let scofflaw landlords commit serious violations that resulted in dozens of unnecessary deaths.

-The Watergate years
+McCormick, a vigorous campaigner for the Republican Party, died in 1955, just four days before Democratic boss Richard J. Daley was elected mayor for the first time.

-In 1969, under the leadership of publisher Harold Grumhaus and editor Clayton Kirkpatrick (1915–2004), the Tribune began reporting from a wider viewpoint.
+In 1969, under the leadership of publisher Harold Grumhaus and editor Clayton Kirkpatrick, the Tribune began reporting from a wider viewpoint.
 The paper retained its Republican and conservative perspective in its editorials, but it began to publish perspectives in wider commentary that represented a spectrum of diverse opinions, while its news reporting no longer had the conservative slant it had in the McCormick years.

 On May 1, 1974, in a major feat of journalism, the Tribune published the complete 246,000-word text of the Watergate tapes, in a 44-page supplement that hit the streets 24 hours after the transcripts' release by the Nixon White House.
 Not only was the Tribune the first newspaper to publish the transcripts, but it beat the U.S. Government Printing Office's published version, and made headlines doing so.

 A week later, after studying the transcripts, the paper's editorial board observed that "the high dedication to grand principles that Americans have a right to expect from a President is missing from the transcript record."
 The Tribune's editors concluded that "nobody of sound mind can read [the transcripts] and continue to think that Mr. Nixon has upheld the standards and dignity of the Presidency," and called for Nixon's resignation.
 The Tribune call for Nixon to resign made news, reflecting not only the change in the type of conservatism practiced by the paper, but as a watershed event in terms of Nixon's hopes for survival in office.
-The White House reportedly perceived the Tribune's editorial as a loss of a long-time supporter and as a blow to Nixon's hopes to weather the scandal.
+The White House reportedly perceived the Tribune's editorial as a loss of a longtime supporter and as a blow to Nixon's hopes to weather the scandal.

-In January 1977, Tribune columnist Will Leonard died at age 64.

-In March 1978, the Tribune announced that it hired columnist Bob Greene from the Chicago Sun-Times.